Illustration of a bodybuilder doing an Arm Day workout to build bigger arm muscles.

 • Muscle-Building Diet: You need enough food to fuel muscle growth.
 If you’re skinny-fat or overweight, you can get extra energy from your body fat.
 If you’re thin or lean, you may need to gain weight to make progress.

 Alright, that’s it for now.
 If you have any questions, drop them below.
 I’ll answer all of them.
-If you want the latest research and methods in your inbox, we have a free muscle-building newsletter.

-Shane Duquette is the co-founder and creative lead of Outlift, Bony to Beastly, and Bony to Bombshell, and has a degree in design from York University in Toronto, Canada.
-He's personally gained 65 pounds at 11% body fat and has ten years of experience helping over 10,000 skinny people bulk up.
+Shane Duquette is the co-founder of Outlift, Bony to Beastly, and Bony to Bombshell.
+He's a certified conditioning coach with a degree in design from York University in Toronto, Canada.
+He's personally gained 70 pounds and has over a decade of experience helping over 10,000 skinny people bulk up.

 Marco Walker-Ng is the co-founder and strength coach of Outlift, Bony to Beastly, and Bony to Bombshell, and is a certified trainer (PTS) with a Bachelor's degree in Health Sciences (BHSc) from the University of Ottawa.
 His specialty is helping people build muscle to improve their strength and general health, with clients including college, professional, and Olympic athletes.